 It seems clear that good governance, robust security, and a healthy developer community will be the focus of the next phase of the API economy.
+(The API economy refers to the controlled exchange of digital data and services through APIs.)
+API security trends are particularly on the rise.
 The rapid trajectory of API growth doesn't stop here, and there will be a continued emphasis on ensuring API programs are secure with proper governance.
 Many API companies are also looking to build more robust developer communities to support their blooming API programs, as we see in our own new developer Stoplight Community on Discord.

 9. First Things First